NetherlandsWorldwide

 You live abroad and receive a Dutch pension or benefit

-If you live abroad and receive a Dutch pension or benefit and you are registered with the CAK, you can apply for an EHIC from the CAK for yourself and for the family members insured on your plan.
+If you live abroad and receive a Dutch pension or benefit and you are registered with the CAK, you will automatically receive the EHIC from the CAK within 6 weeks after your registration.
+Family members insured on your plan will receive their own EHIC.
+This may take a little longer because the health insurer in your country of residence must first give approval.

 Read more about the EHIC on the European Commission website